jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-06-24.md

 Minutes:

-*
+* Johannesburg will start on a community project again.
+* No DASA board members made it to the previous Johannesburg meet-up.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ------------------------------------------------------------------------------